Wolf3s/xbmc4xbox-python/python/Doc/library/argparse.rst

    has a single method, :meth:`~ArgumentParser.add_parser`, which takes a command name and any :class:`ArgumentParser` constructor arguments, and returns an :class:`ArgumentParser` object that can be modified as usual.

-   Description of parameters:

-   * title - title for the sub-parser group in help output; by default "subcommands" if description is provided, otherwise uses title for positional arguments

-   * description - description for the sub-parser group in help output, by default ``None``

-   * prog - usage information that will be displayed with sub-command help, by default the name of the program and any positional arguments before the subparser argument

-   * parser_class - class which will be used to create sub-parser instances, by default the class of the current parser (e.g. ArgumentParser)

-   * action_ - the basic type of action to be taken when this argument is encountered at the command line

-   * dest_ - name of the attribute under which sub-command name will be stored; by default ``None`` and no value is stored

-   * help_ - help for sub-parser group in help output, by default ``None``

-   * metavar_ - string presenting available sub-commands in help; by default it is ``None`` and presents sub-commands in form {cmd1, cmd2, ..}

    Some example usage::